LouisVenhoff/RoutingAlgorithmusSimulation/.portfolio/portfolio.md

 - Small weekend project

 ## 📌 Introduction
 - 🔍 What is the Dijkstra Algorithm?
-    The Dijkstra Algorithm is an method to find the shortest Path through an graph.
-While navigating through an graph it generates a tree structure to represent the shortest path from an start node to an target node.
+    The Dijkstra algorithm is a method to find the shortest path through a graph.
+While navigating through a graph, it generates a tree structure to represent the shortest path
+    from a start node to a target node.
-    An enhancement of the Dijkstra algorithm is the A* algorithm which has much more performance.
+    An enhancement of the Dijkstra algorithm is the A* algorithm, which offers much better performance.
-    Typical applications where the Dijkstra Algorithm is used includes:
+    Typical applications where the Dijkstra algorithm is used include:
-    - Network calculations (Find the shortest path through the internet)
+    - Network calculations (finding the shortest path through the internet)
-    - GPS Systems (Google Maps, Apple Maps)
+    - GPS systems (Google Maps, Apple Maps)
-    - Controlling NPC's in video games
+    - Controlling NPCs in video games
     - Route planning for autonomous robots and drones
     - Logistic planning

 - 💡 Project goals
     - Understanding routing algorithms (Dijkstra, A*)
     - Some coding fun :D

 ## 🛠️ Technologies & Tools
-- I used react to create this app.
-Because the project focuses on algorithms i did not used any CSS preprocessors or other design librarys like tailwind or other third party librarys
+- I used React to create this app.
+Because the project focuses on algorithms, I did not use any CSS preprocessors or design libraries like Tailwind or other third-party libraries.

 ## 🧱 Application Structure
 - 🧩 Component structure
-    - The main element of these Application is an canvas which is rendered after the website is loaded.
-When you press the button "Position hinzufügen (Add Position)" you can click in the canvas to add some nodes.
+    - The main element of this application is a canvas which is rendered after the website is loaded.
+When you press the button "Position hinzufügen (Add Position)," you can click on
+    the canvas to add some nodes.
-    After placing the nodes you can connect them to build your graph.
+    After placing the nodes, you can connect them to build your graph.
-    To connect the nodes you have to click on "Verbindungen Zeichnen (Draw connections) and then click on two nodes to connect them.
+    To connect the nodes, you have to click on "Verbindungen Zeichnen (Draw connections)" and then click on two nodes to connect them.
-    After you build up your graph, you can click on start routing.
-The algorithm now calculates the best shortest route from the first to the last node you placed.
+    After you build up your graph, you can click on "Start Routing."
+The algorithm then calculates the shortest route from the first to the last node you placed.
-    Because this project focusses only on routing algorithms, i omit functions like selecting the nodes between the route will be generated and used the first and the last node as start and end node.
+    Because this project focuses only on routing algorithms, I omitted functions like selecting the nodes between which the route will be generated and used the first and the last node as start and end nodes.

 ## 🚀 Outlook & Ideas for Extension
-- 🧮 Adding more algorithms and play around with them
+- 🧮 Add more algorithms and experiment with them
-- 🗺️ Add function for placing an background image so the use can route through the streets
+- 🗺️ Add a function for placing a background image so the user can route through streets
-- ➡️ Add function for selecing start and end nodes
+- ➡️ Add a function for selecting start and end nodes
-- 📈 Add animation to show how the algorithm is routing throug the tree
+- 📈 Add animation to show how the algorithm routes through the tree

-## 🔄 Dijkstra Algorithm in Action
-- 🧠 Step-by-step explanation of the implementation
-- 🐌 Pathfinding animation
-- 🚧 Handling obstacles
-- 🧑‍💻 Code snipped for Dijstra algortihm

 ### Implementation of a position
 For the position i have created an class which stores following information